redhat-nfvpe/onap-lab-experimental/doc/cloud.md

 Accessing the Cloud
 -------------------

 Access details were added to our InfraRed workspace on the Hypervisor.
-We provide `openstack-overcloud` as a shortcut script.
+We provide `openstack` as a shortcut script.
 Example:

-    ./openstack-overcloud network list
+    ./openstack network list

 How to Reset